rostock/CityJSONEditor/Readme.txt

 ______________________________________________________________________________________________

-How to use the parser(s): Replace the directory of the CityJSON file in line 7 with your local directory.
+How to use the parser(s): Replace the directory of the CityJSON file in line 7 of the parsers scripts with your local directory.
 Enjoy!